 |Send you a copy of your fee account or explain anything related to your fee account||Fees Office:

 |Answer any queries related to matric certificates or matric exemption||Your faculty office or Admissions Office:

 |Fix any incorrect marks that appear on your transcript||Your faculty office|

-You can also come in to our offices on level 4 of the Masingene Building on Middle Campus.
+SRO offices can be found on level 4 of the Masingene Building on Middle Campus.

-There are two ways in which you can get a copy of your results.
+There are 2 ways to get a copy of your results.